stitchdata/docs/_integration-schemas/bronto/inbound_activity.md

   - name: "bounceReason"
     type: "string"
     description: "The detailed reason why the bounce occurred.
-The bounceReason property is returned if the activityType is bounce."
+The `bounceReason` property is returned if the `activityType` is `bounce`."

-  - name: "id"
-    type: "string"
-    description: "Manufactured unique ID for the activity."

   - name: "messageId"
     type: "string"